Agenda Signals / Politics / Keir Starmer

 -8

-portrayed as politically vulnerable and at risk of removal
+portrayed as politically vulnerable and under siege

 -6